 Since 2011, Walmart and the Walmart Foundation have shaped and participated in special initiatives to help empower women working in global supply chains around the world.
 Most recently, these initiatives include overcoming barriers to market access for women smallholder farmers through the Walmart Foundation Market Access program supporting the empowerment of women in factories through the Empower@Work Collaborative, and sourcing from women-owned businesses in the U.S. and other markets.
 Over the past 10 years, we have sourced more than $42 billion with women-owned businesses.

 Walmart Foundation’s Market Access program, launched in 2017, focuses on helping Farmer Producer Organizations build capacity in India, Mexico and Central America to help smallholder farmers prosper.
-Since 2017, the Walmart Foundation has provided grants which are expected to reach more than 730,000 smallholder farmers in India, Mexico and Central America, 320,000 or 44% of whom are women.
-This grants of more than $67 million are helping provide market access and build resilience.
+Since 2017, the Walmart Foundation has provided grants worth $86 million, which are expected to reach more than one million smallholder farmers in India, Mexico and Central America, 320,000 (or 50%) of whom are women.

 COVID-19 created devastating impacts on global supply chains.
 Low-wage, predominantly female garment workers have been disproportionately impacted, both by being put at risk and by spending savings on food and medical expenditures for their families.
 In October 2020, to promote benefits to factory workers with a focus on women’s well-being, Walmart entered into a Memorandum of Understanding (MOU) with other retailers and the United States Agency for International Development (USAID).
 The MOU aims to establish a dialogue and identify any steps in the framework for further cooperation in activities that provide much-needed livelihood relief to the predominantly female workers in the supply chain.